Rcaples1125/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to How to be an author!

 I'm glad you are here.
-I plan to talk about how to make a blog.
+I plan to talk about how to be an author.